erwbgy/puppet-tomcat/README.md

     [files]
     path /var/lib/puppet/files

-the put the zip files in /var/lib/puppet/files/tomcat.
+then put the zip files in /var/lib/puppet/files/tomcat.
 Any files specified with the extra_jars or config_files options should also be placed in this directory.